-TALLY IT UP Running estimates that n-step TD and TD(λ) produce in the RW environment
+Tally IT UpRunning estimates that n-step TD and TD( $\lambda$ ) produce in the RW environment

-(1) I think the most interesting part of the differences and similarities of MC, TD, n-step TD and TD(lambda) can be visualized side-by-side.
-For this, I highly recommend you head to the book repository and checkout the corresponding Notebook for this chapter.
+(1) I think the most interesting part of the differences and similarities of MC, TD, n-step TD, and TD(lambda) can be visualized side by side.
+For this, I highly recommend you head to the book repository and check out the corresponding Notebook for this chapter.
 You'll find much more than what I've shown you in the text.

-(2) But for now I can highlight that n-step TD curves are a bit more like MC: noisy and centered, while TD(lambda) is H a bit more like TD: smooth and off-target.
+(a) But for now I can highlight that n-step TD curves are a bit more like MC: noisy and centered, while TD(lambda) is F a bit more like TD: smooth and off-target.

-(3) When we look at the logscale plots, we can see how the high variance estimates of n-step TD [at least higher] than TD(lambda) in this experiment], and how the running estimates move above and below the true values. though they are centered.
-(4) TD(lambda) values are not F centered, but are also much smoother than MC.
+(3) When we look at the logscale plots, we can see how the high variance estimates of n-step TD (at least higher than F TD(lambda) in this experiment), and how the running estimates move above and below the true F values, though they're centered.

+(4) TD(lambda) values aren't centered, but are also much smoother than MC.
 These two are interesting properties.
 Go compare them with the rest of the methods you've learned about so far!